Who we are

 Senior Investment Advisor, Assistant Branch Manager

-In the investment management business since 1999 and I partnered with Stephen Cudmore in 2004 to form Cudmore Ross Wealth Management.
-My responsibilities include, but are not limited to, selecting assets, implementing plans and monitoring investments to achieve our clients’ specified investment goals.
+Jonathan has been providing investment advice to clients since 2000.
+He partnered with Stephen in 2004 to form Cudmore Ross Wealth Management.
+Jonathan’s responsibilities on the team include capital markets research, due diligence on private accredited investments, portfolio management and monitoring investments to achieve our clients specified investment goals.

-I live in Stratford with my wife Emma, and our two children, Dexter and Summer.
+He lives in Stratford PEI with his wife Emma and two kids, Dexter and Summer.

 Luanne Coady